(by Kyoko Era)

 2 t. neutral flavored oil such as canola

-Beat eggs well in a bowl using wither a fork or chopsticks.
+Beat eggs well in a bowl using either a fork or chopsticks.

 Add soy sauce, sugar, and salt.